 - Law Enforcement School-Based Initiatives

-- STRIVIN' (must receive prior permission to apply)
+- STRIVIN' (prior authorization required to apply)

 Agencies seeking COMBAT funding must be compliant when submitting their application(s).
 Any organization requesting COMBAT funding must have an office in Jackson County and provide services to Jackson County residents in Jackson County.

-|VIOLENCE & SUBSTANCE ABUSE PREVENTION|
+|VIOLENCE & SUBSTANCE ABUSE PREVENTION

 Jackson County COMBAT is seeking to fund violence and substance abuse prevention programs that deliver trauma-informed and/or trauma-sensitive services to Jackson County residents.